 Establishing an effective doctor-patient relationship and a shared understanding is key to the successful diagnosis and management of chronic conditions such as IBS.
 Reports from patients with IBS confirm that they would like increased empathy, support and information about the nature of the condition from general practitioners, and options for symptom management.
-They often feel their symptoms are dismissed or trivialised, describe the diagnostic process as confusing, or invasive, and the often-lengthy search for efficacious treatments as frustrating.87 89 91-95
+They often feel their symptoms are dismissed or trivialised, describe the diagnostic process as confusing, or invasive, and the often-lengthy search for efficacious treatments as frustrating.
+They are relationship to the successful diagnostic process as confusing, or invasive, and the often-lengthy search for efficacious treatments as frustrating.

-Patients often seek information and support from multiple sources, including internet web forums, and may receive conflicting, or incorrect, advice.
+Patients often seek information and support from multiple sources, including internet web forums, 96 and may receive conflicting, or incorrect, advice.
 Clinicians should aim to gain a better understanding of patients' ideas, concerns and expectations of diagnosis and management.
 Multiple factors influence both the patient's decision to consult their doctor with IBS, and their ability and willingness to self-manage symptoms and engage with treatment.
 These factors include the impact on their own and their family's lives, social and psychological factors, employment, comorbidities and health beliefs.
 All should be considered and acknowledged for successful diagnosis and management of IBS in primary care, and good doctor-patient communication generally.